-Once the seizure has finished, or when the puppy has fallen unconscious, you can still administer a sugar source; the dog doesn’t need to be able to swallow.
-It will be absorbed directly through the mucous membranes in the puppy’s mouth and transferred into the bloodstream.
-Honey works best for this.
-Rub the honey on the inside of the dog's lips and gums, and watch for recovery in five to 15 minutes.
-You can drive your puppy to the vet clinic during this period.
+Once the seizure has finished, or when the puppy has fallen unconscious, you can still administer a sugar source; rub the sugar syrup on the inside of the dog's lips and gums, and watch the puppy very closely.
+If your puppy is having seizures, you should immediately take him to the vet.

 When your puppy has suffered from a bout of hypoglycemia, you’ll know to be alert for the signs of low blood sugar in the future.
 You can also take steps to prevent the problem, especially if your puppy is a high-risk pet.

 - Schedule several meals every day.
-Young puppies have trouble eating enough food at one setting.
-So a small meal several times a day helps keep the blood sugar levels normal.
+Young puppies have trouble eating enough food in one sitting.
+A small meal several times a day helps keep the blood sugar levels normalized.

 - Put dry food out all the time, in a puzzle toy ball, for intermittent snacking.
 You can measure this amount, too, and regulate how much the puppy gets.
 This will help prevent puppy obesity while providing healthy blood sugar levels.

 Most adult dogs won’t have problems with hypoglycemia.
-However, playing and running too hard without rest can cause low blood sugar even in adults that are not toy breed dogs.
-It’s up to pet parents to stay watchful and make sure the puppy and maturing dog eat right and maintain healthy food habits.
+However, playing and running too hard without rest can cause low blood sugar even in adults that are not toy breeds.
+It’s up to pet owners to stay watchful and make sure the pet eats right and maintains healthy food habits.